 Let me assure you, Cape Hillsborough, about a 45-minute drive from Mackay, is definitely NOT one of those places.
 In fact, it’s the kind of place that exceeds every expectation and leaves you wanting more, and wondering why more people aren’t shouting about it very loudly from the rooftops.

-So let me set that to rights by climbing on to my own virtual rooftop and shouting, very loudly, Cape Hillsborough with kids is extraordinary!
+So let me set that to rights by climbing on to my own virtual rooftop and shouting, very loudly, Cape Hillsborough is extraordinary.

 Wildlife and wilderness

-Of course, Cape Hillsborough is better known for the forested slopes of rugged Cape Hillsborough National Park.
-This wilderness wonderland is home to creeks, beaches, caves, waterfalls and Wedge Island, the most accessible island of the Great Barrier Reef, which you can reach on foot when tides permit.
+Best known for the forested slopes of its steep rugged headland, Cape Hillsborough is an untamed beauty strewn with creeks, beaches, waterfalls, cliffs and rock outcrops full of caves and overhangs.
+It’s also home to Wedge Island, the most accessible island of the Great Barrier Reef, which you can reach on foot when tides permit.

-There’s also an abundance of wildlife, including around 140 species of native birds, snakes and lizards.
-Something dramatically demonstrated by the white-bellied sea-eagle who swoops down into the bush not 50-metres from us to scoop up a snake in its talons and fly off into the sunset, its slithery prey dangling unhappily below.
+There’s also a shed load of wildlife, including around 140 species of native birds, snakes and lizards.
+Something dramatically demonstrated by the white-bellied sea-eagle who swoops down about 50-metres in front of us to scoop up a snake in its talons and fly off into the sunset, its slithery prey dangling unhappily below.
+You’re also likely to stumble across possums, a variety of butterflies, a mob of wallabies and a couple of rogue Eastern Grey Kangaroos.

-And, if you time your visit right, you may even spot a whale or encounter flatback and green turtles laying their eggs on Casuarina Beach, and their hatchlings heading off to the ocean.
+If you time your visit to right, you may even get lucky enough to spot a passing whale or encounter flatback and green turtles laying their eggs on Casuarina Beach, or their hatchlings heading off to the ocean.
 Oh, and then there’s the estuarine crocodiles and box jelly fish, so you may want to keep your wits about you.

 To make the most of our visit we’re staying overnight at the Cape Hillsborough Nature Tourist Park, right on Casuarina beach.
-Run by the warm and welcoming Renae and Ben and their three kids, this place is a rustic haven for families.
-When the kids aren’t mini golfing or splashing in the pool, we head off on a series of wilderness walking trails, before strolling down to to explore the long stretch of Casuarina beach in the golden afternoon light.
+Run by the warm and welcoming Renae and Ben and their three kids, this place is an eco friendly rustic haven for families.
+When the kids aren’t madly mini golfing or launching themselves into the pool, we head off on a series of wilderness walking trails, and stroll down to explore the long stretch of Casuarina beach in the golden afternoon light.

-This is Sugarpuff’s idea of paradise and she is soon lost in her own world, excitedly collecting shells and rocks, and unable to resist the siren song of the sea, frolicking in the waves with all the eagerness of a modern-day Moana.
+This is Sugarpuff’s idea of paradise.
+She is lost in her own world, gathering shells and rock until, unable to resist the siren song of the sea, she begins frolicking in the waves with all the passion of a modern-day Moana.

 Fully.
 Bloody.
 Clothed.